sanand0/prompts/afterslides.md

   - Write bullets as complete sentences.
   - Mimic the transcript style in the bullets, e.g. conversational tone.
   - Highlight in **bold** the top 1-3 phrases that address the slide heading directly, if applicable.
-- Write as if the the slides were written BEFORE the talk.
+- Write as if the slides were written BEFORE the talk.
 Don't refer to participants.

 Fact-checking and appendices: